-Proposal duration in months: __
+Proposal duration in months: _

+State-of-the-art and objectives

-Reproductive aging, the age-related gradual decline in fertility, is a fundamental aspect of human biology affecting both women and men.
-This decline typically begins in women in their mid-30s, approximately 15 years before menopause, and represents one of the earliest phenotypes associated with aging in humans1, while in men, this process is more gradual2.
-The decrease in reproductive ability is predominantly attributed to the quantitative and qualitative deterioration of oocytes in women1 and sperm in men2 and is affected by a range of cellular and environmental factors3.
-As the maternal and paternal ages for first childbirth have risen in recent years4,5, elucidating the mechanisms that govern reproductive aging in both sexes has become crucial.
+Reproductive aging, the age-related gradual decline in fertility, is a fundamental aspect of human biology affecting women and men.
+The decline typically begins in women in their mid-30s, approximately 15 years before menopause, and represents one of the earliest phenotypes associated with aging in humans1.
+At the same time, this process is more gradual in men2.
+Decreased reproductive ability is predominantly attributed to the quantitative and qualitative deterioration of oocytes in women1 and sperm in men2, which is affected by a range of cellular and environmental factors3.
+As the maternal and paternal ages for first childbirth have risen in recent years4,5, elucidating the mechanisms that govern reproductive aging in both sexes is crucial.

 While we have yet to fully identify and understand the cellular factors involved in reproductive aging, emerging data highlight organelles, particularly mitochondria, as pivotal regulators of reproductive health6–10.
 The significance of mitochondria is apparent from their abundant presence within fully-grown oocytes11 and their crucial function in sperm flagella6.
-However, aging is associated with impaired mitochondrial function and increased ROS, leading to oxidative stress12,13.
-While oxidative stress is not the sole cause of aging it significantly contributes to its onset and progression.
+Aging is also associated with impaired mitochondrial function and increased ROS, leading to oxidative stress12,13.
+While not the sole cause of aging, oxidative stress contributes significantly to onset and progression.
 Sex-specific differences in physiological and biochemical characteristics, driven by biological, environmental, and social factors, result in distinct vulnerabilities to oxidative stress12.
-Mitochondria are integral to this interplay, affecting both metabolism and redox balance12.
-These differences highlight the importance of a sex-specific approach in aging research, particularly when studying oxidative stress, gene regulation, and developing targeted interventions for healthy aging.
+Mitochondria are integral to this interplay, affecting metabolism and redox balance12.
+These sexual differences highlight the importance of a sex-specific approach in aging research, particularly when studying oxidative stress, gene regulation, and developing targeted interventions for healthy aging.

-Mitochondria are the primary source of ROS14,15, and accumulating evidence from C. elegans to humans suggests a physiological relevance of mtROS levels in the quality of both oocytes16–18 and sperm10,18.
-Although ROS can function as signalling molecules19, at high concentrations they are cytotoxic, inducing oxidative stress20 and can damaging cells in general and mitochondria specifically21–23.
+Mitochondria are the primary source of ROS14,15, and accumulating evidence from C. elegans to humans indicates a physiological relevance of mtROS levels in the quality of both oocytes16–18 and sperm10,18.
+Although ROS can function as a signaling molecule19, it is cytotoxic at high concentrations by inducing oxidative stress20.
+ROS can damage cells generally and mitochondria specifically21–23.
 Mitochondrial proteins are key targets of oxidative stress, and age-related ROS accumulation is associated with changes in the abundance of mitochondrial proteins across diverse organisms13,16,24,25.
-During my postdoctoral research in Prof. Coleen Murphy’s lab at Princeton University, my work showed a link between 'youthful' mitochondrial protein profile, high oocyte quality, enhanced reproductive longevity, and low levels of mtROS16.
-Corroborating evidence across species26,27, including humans26, indicates that maintaining low mitochondrial activity and suppressing ROS production are crucial for oocyte quality.
-Conversely, mitochondrial dysfunction and the consequent increase in ROS levels associated with aging have been shown to adversely impact both oocyte23,28 and sperm10,23,29 quality in various species.
-However, elucidating the age-related changes in the mitochondrial proteome of oocytes and sperm, as well as uncovering the molecular mechanisms linking mtROS to reproductive aging, stands as a critical gap in our current understanding.
-It is also unknown whether these proteins are sex-specific, potentially contributing to differential aging processes in male and female gametes.
-Addressing this knowledge gap is important, as uncovering these sex-specific differences may facilitate the development of targeted strategies for extending reproductive longevity.
+During my postdoctoral research in Prof. Coleen Murphy’s lab at Princeton University, I showed a link between low mtROS and a 'youthful' mitochondrial protein profile, high oocyte quality, and enhanced reproductive longevity16.
+Corroborating evidence across species26,27, including humans26, indicates that maintaining low mitochondrial activity and suppressing ROS production is crucial for oocyte quality.
+Conversely, mitochondrial dysfunction and the consequent increase in ROS levels associated with aging adversely impact both oocyte23,28 and sperm10,23,29 quality in various species.
+Elucidating the age-related changes in the mitochondrial proteome of oocytes and sperm and uncovering the molecular mechanisms linking mtROS to reproductive aging is a critical gap in our understanding.
+It is unknown if these proteins are sex-specific and contribute to differential aging in male and female gametes.

+Impact: Addressing this knowledge gap is essential because uncovering these sex-specific differences may facilitate the development of targeted strategies for extending reproductive longevity.

 Sexual dimorphism in aging and mitochondrial function